seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/faq_temp_slides.md

 ==  Upload complete but nothing on screen

 ==  !
+*Possible causes:*

+==  !
-*the wifi ssid you are using incudes spaces or special characters (like: "my super wifi")*
+*the wifi ssid is invalid:* you are using incudes spaces or special characters (like: "my super wifi")*

 -> Use a wifi ssid and passwords which are simpler (like: "mysuperwifi")

 ==  !
-*If you are on a Mac Computer, the adaptator for USB cables does not work*:
+*If you are on a Mac Computer*, the adaptator for USB cables (white cable on the picture below) does not work:

 ==  !
 [.stretch]
-image::pic-2.jpg[align=center]
+image::pic-1.jpg[align=center]

 ==  !
 -> try changing the usb cable.
 Some cables don't work.